danielschlieder-cs/PhilStollery/README.md

 ## Overview

-On our project we use a docs-as-code approach to managing our documentation.
-We use git, Markdown, and Docusaurus to create and maintain our docs.
+We use a docs-as-code approach to manage our documentation.
+The project relies on Git, Markdown and Docusaurus to create and maintain the site.

-This repository is a sample documentation website built using these tools - and you can view the built website here: https://philstollery.github.io/github-usaurus.
+This repository contains a sample site built with these tools.
+You can view the built site at https://philstollery.github.io/github-usaurus.

-Please can you:
+Please can you do the following:

-1. Clone this repository to your own machine, then push it to your own GitHub account in a private repo.
+1. Clone this repository to your machine, then push it to a private repository under your GitHub account.
 2. Complete the setup to deploy the website to GitHub Pages.
-3. Write a how-to tutorial using our template, that:
+3. Write a how-to tutorial using our template that:
     - Explains how to deploy a Docusaurus website to GitHub Pages.
-    - You can use content from this README.md file as a reference, but please make sure to include step-by-step instructions, screenshots, and any other relevant information to help a non-technical user complete the task.
+    - Uses step-by-step instructions and screenshots so a non-technical user can follow along.
+You may use content from this `README.md` as a reference.
-    - Ensure you follow the structure outlined in our [Tutorial template](https://philstollery.github.io/github-usaurus/docs/templates/template-tutorial).
+    - Follows the structure in our tutorial template: https://philstollery.github.io/github-usaurus/docs/templates/template-tutorial
-    - Follow the style outlined in our [Style guide](https://philstollery.github.io/github-usaurus/docs/templates/style-guide).
+    - Follows the style guide: https://philstollery.github.io/github-usaurus/docs/templates/style-guide
     - Please don't spend more than 45 minutes on the writing task.

-4. Publish the changes to your personal repository - and share the link with us to the hosted GitHub pages and your updated repository.
+4. Publish your changes to your personal repository and share the link to the hosted GitHub Pages site and the updated repo.
-5. Extra credit: Create a pull request back to this repository with your changes for review.
+5. Extra credit: open a pull request back to this repository with your changes for review.

-Below are the steps you need to setup the project locally and deploy it to GitHub Pages.
+Below are the steps to set up the project locally and deploy it to GitHub Pages.

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have the following:

-- Install node.js (version 14 or higher)
+- Node.js (version 14 or higher)
-- Install yarn package manager
+- The Yarn package manager
-- Create a free GitHub account if you don't already have one
+- A free GitHub account
-- Have git configured locally to be able to pull and push to GitHub repositories
+- Git configured locally, so you can pull and push to GitHub

 ## Installation

-After you clone this repository locally, navigate to the project directory and run the following command to install the required dependencies:
+After you clone this repository, navigate to the project directory and install dependencies:

 ```bash
 yarn